SC5/sc5-styleguide/README.md

 <a name="option-filesConfig"></a>
 **filesConfig** (array, optional) **(Experimental feature)**

-All HTML markup sections defined in the KSS block is dynamically compiled inside the styleguide thus it is possibly to use Angular directive inside the markup.
+All HTML markup sections defined in the KSS block is dynamically compiled inside the styleguide thus it is possible to use Angular directive inside the markup.
 These external directives are lazy loaded in the styleguide Angular application. `filesConfig` configuration parameter could be used to define lazy loaded files.
 Files are only required, not copied automatically.
-You need make sure that files are copied inside the styleguide output directory when generating the styleguilde.
+You need to make sure that files are copied inside the styleguide output directory when generating the styleguide.

 Configuration array containing paths to the dependencies of the hosted application